 Weather you are entering into a single scene or a lifetime commitment, a submissive is responsible for disclosing pertinent health and welfare information to a partner.
 Full consent is based on knowing pertinent risks of engaging with someone.

 This does not mean you have to provide a full health history to your pick-up play partner.
 It does mean you should let them know about health issues which may change how you have to interact.
-For example, I have had several partners who had diabetes.
-I need to know this before we play so that I can keep an eye out for signs of plummeting blood sugar levels.
-Very low blood sugar is a health crisis.
-You burn a lot of calories in some scenes.
-I need to determine if the sweat on their brow is from my stimulation or possibly a sugar drop.
-Having a bit of juice or chocolate near by then becomes part of the play session.
+For example, I have had several partners who had asthma.
+I need to know this before we play so that I can keep an eye out for signs of wheezing and breathing issues.
+Decisions about the types of play we engage in can be altered by understanding this medical condition.
+For example, I may choose to not engage in breath play with an asthmatic because of the increased chance of harm.
+Additionally, I will want to know where to locate a rescue inhaler in case I need to access it during a scene.

 I understand some heath issues may be hard to discuss.
 I live with Bipolar I disorder and a history of cutting.
 For a quick pick-up play scene I don’t feel a need to get into the details of this with a partner.
 However, when I have done pick-up play for knife play, disclosing I engaged in self-harm is part of making sure my partner can consent to play.
 Your health conditions and how well they are managed will determine what you need to disclose for consensual play.